 - Certain mycelia contain beneficial nutrient compounds absent in their fruiting bodies.

-- The organic matter, encompassing mycelium and its supportive substrate, comprises extracellular compounds like enzymes, polysaccharides, and protective secondary metabolites, potentially offering therapeutic advantages.‡
+- The organic matter, encompassing mycelium and its supportive substrate, comprises extracellular compounds like enzymes, polysaccharides, and protective secondary metabolites, potentially offering therapeutic advantages*.

 - Mushroom mycelia are harvested for utilization as dietary supplements and nutritious additives.

-Is Both Mycelium & Fruiting Body Beneficial?
+Are Both Mycelium & Fruiting Body Beneficial?

 When contemplating a mushroom, the common image that comes to mind is its visible part—the stalk, cap, and gills collectively known as the fruiting body.
 Yet, beneath the surface lies a network of root-like structures known as the mycelium.
 Both the fruiting body and the mycelium harbor valuable bioactive compounds.
 In certain instances, such as with the lion’s mane mushroom, specific compounds are found solely in either the fruiting body or the mycelium, necessitating the consumption of both components to reap the complete benefits.